SheetahKing/DTS-main/README.md

 - NVIDIA Driver Version: 531.18

 ### Conda Configuration
-In this section, we will give details on how to configure DTF's conda virtual environment and give specific installation instructions, all based on pip 23.0.1 installation, as shown below:
+In this section, we will give details on how to configure DTS's conda virtual environment and give specific installation instructions, all based on pip 23.0.1 installation, as shown below:

 ```sh